-There’s a long-standing rumor that cannabis helps us see better in the dark, but let’s look at it from a scientific point-of-view.
+There’s a long-standing rumor that cannabis helps us see better in the dark, but let’s look at it from a scientific point of view.

 Scientists at the Montreal Neurological Institute have studied the effects of narcotics on the eyes.
 True, it was done on frogs…

-Like one American psychologist said, “Scientists, apparently, think that mankind has descended from the white mouse.”
+As one American psychologist said, “Scientists, apparently, think that mankind has descended from the white mouse.”

 But now it appears that Homo sapiens came from the African Clawed Frog, as well.

 First, the Canadians gave the tadpoles synthetic cannabinoid in order to test its effects on eye tissues, and then with the help of microelectrodes recorded how the retinal cells responded to light.